How to bulk import subscribers into Leaky Paywall

 The level ID that the user will be subscribed to.
 You can find the level IDs by going to Leaky Paywall > Settings and scrolling down to the Subscription Levels section.
 Under the subscription name you will see the Subscription ID number.
 This is the level ID.

 The subscriber ID is custom ID that you can assign to a user.
-It is not required, but can be helpful if you need to track the user by the ID of another system’s database you are using, like a CRM.
+It is not required but can be helpful if you need to track the user by the ID of another system’s database you are using, like a CRM.
+If you are importing from a payment gateway like Stripe, you would use the cus_xxxxxx ID.

 The price you charged the user.
 This is useful if you charged the user offline for the subscription.
 Note: Even if you add this field, Leaky Paywall will not actually charge the user.
 If no value is set, the default will be 0.00.